Creating economic, social and environmental value

 Right to family life

-Enagás improves and extends paid leave beyond the provisions of current labour regulations (birth of a child, marriage or death of a close relative, special circumstances, etc.).
+Enagás improves and extends paid leave beyond the provisions of current labour regulations (birth of a child, breastfeeding or death of a close relative, special circumstances, etc.).

 Right to freedom of opinion, expression and information